LooDaHu/ARORA_General_-Introduction/Welcome file.md

 A((example1)) -- - --> I(serializers.py)
 A((example1)) -- - --> J(urls.py)
 ```
+Note:

-The file structure of the application should like this figure.
+ 1. The file structure of the application should like this figure.
 And please remeber those files are vital for the application, and do not delete them casually, except other migration files.
+ 2.

 ## Create files and folders